dmbarbour/wikilon/docs/AboutAO.md

-# Awelon Object Language (AO)
+# Awelon Object (AO)

-Awelon Object (AO) language directly uses [Awelon Bytecode (ABC)](AboutABC.md) as a foundation for functional programming.
+Awelon Object (AO) isn't an independent language, rather it is a linking, distribution, and security model for [Awelon Bytecode (ABC)](AboutABC.md).
+AO defines tokens of the form `{%word}` and `{%word@dict}` and how they interact with dictionary objects.
+Dictionaries are the basic unit of linking and sharing in AO.

-AO is very simple.
-The primary structure is the dictionary, which defines a finite set of words.
-Definitions are encoded in Awelon Bytecode and may refer to other words in the dictionary via `{%word}` tokens.
-The meaning of a word token is, trivially, to substitute the word's definition.
-Dependencies between words form a directed acyclic graph, thus a complete inline expansion of an AO program results in a finite string of bytecode.
+A dictionary consists of a set of words, with a definition for each word.
+The definitions are encoded in ABC, but may use `{%word}` tokens to link another word defined in the same dictionary, or `{%word@source}` to link a word as defined in the dictionary specified by a set of `source.attribute` words.
+Semantically, linking a word means inlining its definition.
+Dependencies between definitions must form a directed acyclic graph, such that inlining all the things will have a finite expansion.
+(ABC loops can be represented by anonymous fixpoint combinators.)

-Instead of conventional syntax, AO assumes human developers will use editable views to manipulate dictionary code.
-Directly reading or writing bytecode would be intolerable, but views can be rich and problem specific.
-See *Editable Views of Bytecode* and *Dictionary Applications*, below.
-Views may be implemented by a development environment, a web service, or a FUSE adapter.
+These dictionaries enable efficient sharing of objects and code.
+Very importantly, dictionaries also carry ad-hoc associative metadata.
+For example, given `word@source` a system may look up `word.doc@source` and `word.type@source`, or even `word.author@source` or `word.example@source`.
+This associative metadata enables an environment to render and explain code effectively, and may help humans comprehend it.

-## Import/Export
+## Dictionary Representation

-AO specifies a simple **.ao** file format for import and export.
+AO defines a standard **.ao** file format, suitable for import and export.

 A trivial example dictionary: